hashicorp/design-system/website/docs/content/writing-style/index.md

 ### Percentages

-Use the % symbol instead of spelling out "percent."
-Correct: 50%
+Use the % symbol instead of spelling out "percent"; e.g. , `50%`.

 ### Ranges and spans

-Use a hyphen (-) to indicate a range or span of numbers.
+Use an en dash (–) to indicate a range or span of numbers.

-- It takes 20-30 days.
+- It takes 20–30 days.

 ## Spelling